brettwooldridge/HikariCP/README.md

 The property controls the maximum size that the pool is allowed to reach, including both idle and in-use connections.
 Basically this value will determine the maximum number of actual connections to the database backend.
-A reasonable value for this is best determined by your execution environment.  *Default: 1*
+A reasonable value for this is best determined by your execution environment.
+When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.  *Default: 1*

 ``minimumPoolSize``<br/>
 The property controls the minimum number of connections that HikariCP tries to maintain in